 Andrew Mackenzie was born in Banff, north east Scotland, and graduated with an MFA from Edinburgh College of Art in 1993.
 He lives and works in the Scottish Borders.

-He has just completed an outdoor sculptural installation for Marchmont House in the Scottish Borders, and a large-scale painting in 4 parts for the Western General Hospital in Edinburgh.
+He has recently completed an outdoor sculptural installation for Marchmont House in the Scottish Borders, and a large-scale painting in 4 parts for the Western General Hospital in Edinburgh.

 He is Project Artist for the Hawick Flood Protection Scheme, a major public art initiative currently under construction, due for completion in 2022.

 Awards include a Visual Art and Craft Maker Award 2015, several Creative Scotland awards, a Hope Scott Trust Award and an Arts Trust Scotland Award.
 He completed in 2011 a major commission for Crown House, a new office building on Kingsway in London.

 He has also shown his work in many international art fairs, including fairs in New York, Toronto, London, Chicago and Paris.